Union’s $40 Million Dues-Fueled PAC Spending Challenged by NJ Teachers, Think Tank

 Separately, the New Jersey Policy Institute (NJPI), a nonprofit policy think tank, has filed complaints with the IRS and the New Jersey Election Law Enforcement Commission (ELEC) requesting investigations into the union’s handling of its political spending.

 NJPI’s IRS complaint alleges the union failed to disclose its giving to Garden State Forward as political activity on federal tax forms.
-Its ELEC complaint alleges the union exceeded New Jersey’s campaign contribution limits by using two apparently related or affiliated entities—NJEA PAC and Protecting Our Democracy, Inc.—to donate twice the maximum limit to Spiller’s campaign.
+Its ELEC complaint alleges the union exceeded New Jersey’s campaign contribution limits by using two apparently related or affiliated entities—NJEA PAC and Protecting Our Democracy, Inc.—to collectively donate twice the maximum limit to Spiller’s campaign.

 “We believe that the New Jersey Education Association used a web of organizations to fund its president’s run for governor and skirted federal tax law and state election law in the process.
 It’s time for the IRS and the state election commission to investigate and hold the union accountable,” said NJPI president Rosemary Becchi.
 “Everyone, including teachers’ unions, must play by the same rules when it comes to election law.”